boitakub/Bogadex/README.md

   + on Firebase App Distribution
   + on Google Play Store - Beta & Production -
 * Release signing [Article](https://proandroiddev.com/how-to-securely-build-and-sign-your-android-app-with-github-actions-ad5323452ce)

+## Code formatting

+The CI uses [Spotless](https://github.com/diffplug/spotless) to check if your code is formatted correctly and contains the right licenses.
+Internally, Spotless uses [ktlint](https://github.com/pinterest/ktlint) to check the formatting of your code.
+To set up ktlint correctly with Android Studio, follow one of the [listed setup options](https://github.com/pinterest/ktlint#-with-intellij-idea).

+Before committing your code, run `./gradlew app:spotlessApply` to automatically format your code.

 <!--- ## MAD Score